yanascz/lnurld/README.md

 Once enough tickets are sold, i.e. at least the same number as there are prizes, you may start drawing winning tickets from the account’s detail page.

-To see amount of received sats or raffle for configured accounts, navigate to https://nakamoto.example/ln/accounts.
+To see amount of received sats or raffle for accessible accounts, navigate to https://nakamoto.example/ln/accounts.
 You’ll need to authenticate using one of the configured username/password pairs.
+Account stats, QR code and/or payment terminal are accessible from the account’s detail page.

 **The raffle is stateless so refreshing its page restarts the draw and may produce different winning tickets!**